HarshbirSingh7/Induction/README.md

 Then there was a lecture by Dr. Jasvir Singh Grewal incharge of NSS.He described that NSS is not only about planting trees, but more.
 He also showed us a video about an island where different bird species are dying because of plastic intake.
 Literally plastic bottle caps, etc, were found inside their bodies.
 After watching this I was deeply concerned about the environment.
 Then to conclude the day there were some fun activites which the NSS members had planned for us.

 ---
+## Day 7
+#### *23/8/2025*
+After two to three weeks of academic classes, today marked the seventh day of the induction program.

+The session began with an engaging introduction by the executive members of the **Mathemagic Club**, followed by a presentation from the English Club.
+Next, a representative from **IKAGAI (***School of AI***)** took the stage for an interactive session.
+He spoke about *Artificial Intelligence*, describing it as a major revolution for humanity, and highlighted how learning AI can be a valuable skill for future placements.

+To conclude the day, the organizers had arranged some enjoyable games, which added a fun and refreshing end to the program.

+---
 # **Conclusion**

 ### Day 1 – 30th July 2025